Skip to main content

 • Duplicate the view above.

-Trend Lines by Year, Month and Year-over-Year
+Activity: Trend Lines by Year, Month and Year-over-Year

 • Drag Inv Date to Columns.

-• Drag measure to Rows.
+• Drag the Sales measure to Rows.

 • Duplicate the view above.

-• Right-click the YEAR(Inv Date) blue pill in Columns → Month (May 2015).
+• Right-click the YEAR (Inv Date) blue field (discrete) in Columns, select the format, Month (May 2015).

 • Duplicate the view above.